awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-pinpoint-campaign.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `TreatmentName`  <a name="cfn-pinpoint-campaign-treatmentname"></a>
-The custom name of a variation of the campaign to use for A/B testing\.
+A custom name for a variation of the campaign to use for A/B testing\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)